early childhood education is critical to future success

 our overarching goal is ensuring that all children in Johnston County enter kindergarten ready to succeed

-In order to achieve this goal, we’ve identified some key programs that our agency can participate in within the community, impacting early childhood education, health and family/community supports.
+In order to achieve this goal, we’ve strategically identified key programs that our agency can participate in and together with our community partners we are making big impacts on early childhood education, health, family, and community supports.
 These programs each work independently of one another, yet they are intertwined in many ways regarding the outcomes for families and educators, which we know are highly influential in preparing children for the future.

 We are making a difference in the lives of children and families in Johnston County